Destination West!

 Picture

 The photos for this article were shot in the southern end of Lake Mead when the forecasted high winds arrived a few hours early.
 Plenty can be said about western weather forecasts, but accuracy is the one thing that receives little applause.
 After arriving at Lake Mead, the faster than forecasted dust storm roared through and I figured that I might as well just make the best of the moment.
-Picturing how the conditions can be at this destination during a dust storm may be of help for tourists that only see sunny pictures of Lake Mead in the travel brochures.
+Picturing how the conditions can be at this destination during a dust storm may be of help for tourists that only see sunny clear sky pictures of Lake Mead in the travel brochures.

 In the Lake Mead Recreation Area, a spring season dust storm will result in a thick lingering haze that covers the entire river basin.
-This is because the lake water is still cold enough to condense air in the spring season.
-On some days the dust storm haze can linger till well after the storm has passed, but most often the gentle breeze that follows a desert storm front will clear the air.
+This is because the lake water is cold enough to condense air in the spring season.
+On some days the dust storm haze can linger till well after the storm has passed, but most often the gentle breeze that follows a desert storm will clear the air.

 The photos of the Lake Mead dust storm tour start from the Sunrise Mountain Pass to the south gate of the Lake Mead National Recreation Area near Boulder City, Nevada.
-From the Visitors Center, Lakeshore Road goes past the Lake Las Vegas community and onward to several scenic overlooks and lake access points.
+Lakeshore Road goes past the Lake Las Vegas community and onward to several scenic overlooks and lake access points.
 As can be seen in the photos, Lake Las Vegas and the surrounding mountains could barely be seen while the dust storm was at its worst.

 There are some opportunities to capture dramatic looking photos during a dust storm in the south end of Lake Mead, because this area is where the shoreline looks the most surreal.
 The ancient river bluffs and eroded mesa peaks that were flooded after Hoover Dam was constructed are now cliff diving spots and little deserted islands.
-The view of the surreal shoreline in this area is beautiful on a clear sunny day, but during a dust storm this area has more of an ominous look.
+The view of the surreal shoreline in this area is beautiful on a clear sunny day, but during a dust storm this area has an ominous look.
 When the mountains on the other side of the lake are not visible, this section of Lake Mead looks like an ocean shoreline from a fantasy film.

-If high winds and dust storms are in the forecast, then it is best to just hunker down where it is safe instead of traveling.
+If high winds and dust storms are forecasted, then it is best to just hunker down where it is safe instead of traveling.
 If you happen to get caught in a fast moving storm with little forewarning, it is best pull off the road, shut off the motor and hunker down in the car.
 Running the motor can cause severe engine damage, so the only option is to roll the windows up and wait it out.
-For hikers, packing a bandana, dust mask and goggles for any windy season excursion in the desert is advisable.
+For hikers, packing a bandana, dust mask and goggles for a windy season excursion in the desert is advisable.
 Dust goggles definitely will prevent plenty of eye irritation.

 0 Comments